vhiribarren/sphinxcontrib-itemlist/demo/index.rst

     :Rational:
         A long rational to explain why we need that.

-.. req:: With a missing reference attribute
+.. item:: With a missing reference attribute

     :Important: yes
     :Rational: